bodlukas/BayesFrag/README.md

 ```
 pip install bayesfrag
 ```
-It is good practice to do the installation in a new virtual environment, for example with [miniconda](https://docs.conda.io/en/latest/miniconda.html).
-BayesFrag was tested with Python 3.10.12.
+It is good practice to do the installation in a new virtual environment, for example with [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) or with [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+BayesFrag was tested with Python >= v3.10.

 ## Contact
-BayesFrag is envisioned as an open-source software to be developed in collaboration with the community.
+BayesFrag is an open-source software.
 If you are interested in contributing to the project or have any questions, comments, or suggestions, please contact Lukas Bodenmann at bodenmann (at) ibk.baug.ethz.ch.

 ## Acknowledgments
 We gratefully acknowledge support from the [ETH Risk Center](https://riskcenter.ethz.ch/) ("DynaRisk", Grant Nr.
 395 2018-FE-213) and from the [Chair of Earthquake Engineering and Structural Dynamics](https://stojadinovic.ibk.ethz.ch/) at ETH Zurich.